nguyenmanhtuan2004/MathQA_MAS/README.md

 # Math Question Answering - Multi-Agent System

 ## 1. Purpose
+This project aims to build a Multi-Agent System for Math Question Answering that uses math reasoning to understand and solve problems accurately.
+The system focuses on improving problem-solving speed and answer accuracy through agent collaboration.

 ## 2. Datasets
 The following datasets are used in this project: